-The Group's strategy is to continue to grow and diversify the personal injury claims management business for workers' compensation insurance across government schemes and employer self-insurers and utilise this expertise in the provision of claims management services in other insurance lines, including sickness & accident, life & disability and compulsory third party insurance.
+The Group's strategy is to continue to grow and diversify both its underwriting operations and its personal injury claims management business for workers' compensation insurance across government schemes and employer self-insurers.
+The strategy is to utilise this expertise in the provision of claims management services in other insurance lines, including sickness & accident, life & disability and compulsory third party insurance that it undertakes through the Partnership.